CRM Cleanup Tips

 Do you have data that you aren’t currently using but may need in the future?

 One common issue with companies is that they are required by compliance regulations to store historical data.
 The fix for this is archiving that information.
 In doing so, you can ensure that the data is stored safely but no longer impacts the system.
-This frees up storage space, speeds up processing times, and makes it easier to search current records.
+This helps you get more disk space, speeds up processing times, and makes it easier to search current records.

 Similarly, older data that you can delete should be deleted.